marcov64/Lsd/Readme.txt

 ANTIVIRUS BAD BEHAVIOR: many third-party anti-virus software consider LSD operation suspicious because it creates executable files and deals with tools, like compilers, which do not belong to the regular user universe.
 This wrong assumption can break LSD operation in many aspects and usually cannot be fixed reliably, so using LSD together with these tools is NOT SUPPORTED.
 LSD is tested and fully works with the embedded Windows Security anti-virus, which is unfortunately disabled when a third-party anti-virus is installed by the user.
 According to specialized media tests, Windows anti-virus is considered an excellent option, in particular when compared to the free alternatives, so using it instead should not create any problem.
 However, if you cannot remove your current third-party anti-virus (and enable Windows Security), you still have the option to run LSD inside a virtual machine like VirtualBox or VMware (but with reduced performance).

 To install LSD, the simplest alternative is to use the installer executable (e.g. LSD-installer-windows-8-0-stable-1.exe).
 Download it, double-click on the installer file, and follow the instructions.
 The installer executable can be deleted after the installation.
+According to your configuration, express authorization must be provided before downloading and running the LSD installer.
+This is normal.

 Alternatively, or in the case of problems using the installer, it is also possible to simply unzip a LSD distribution file archive on the desired folder.
 In most cases "C:\" (the root of the hard disk) is a good option.
 The steps to perform a manual installation are: